pomme-clic/s-money-documentation/docs/docs/kyc/retail-customer.md

 > - If the on-boarding process started on your mobile app, the Activation Code does not need to be shown to your prospect : you can feed it directly to our SDK in the background.
 >

-Here is the payload you'll get from our call-back type 35 :
+Here is the payload you'll get from our callback type 35 :
 ```json
 "Payload": {
         "type": "35",